 - 1. Attendance Policy.
-Students are expected to attend class and to arrive on time.
-Attendance will be taken daily. - 2.
+As this is an on-line course, there is no daily attendance policy.
+However, students must organize their time so that they are keeping up with the videos and homework.
+Graded formative assignments must be submitted by the published due dates, and proctored tests must be taken on time. - 2.
 No shows.
-Students who never attend during the first two weeks of class shall be classified as "no show" and withdrawn from the course. - 3.
+Students who submit no assignments during the first two weeks of class shall be classified as "no show" and withdrawn from the course. - 3.
 Withdrawal Policy.
 Two withdrawals are permitted per course.
 After that, a grade will be assigned.
 Please be concerned about withdrawals.
 When admitting students into certain programs, universities may calculate a withdrawal as an F. - A. Student-initiated withdrawal.
 Students may withdraw from a course prior to the scheduled withdrawal deadline published in the college catalog.
 Students must log onto Lighthouse, go to the student tab, select Admissions Forms, then select Student Withdrawal Form, before the deadline.
 Students who withdraw themselves will receive a "W" for the course on their transcript.
+(Exception: If a student has attempted the course two or more times before, then the student cannot be granted a "W" and must receive a grade for the course.) - B. Instructor-initiated withdrawal.
+The instructor reserves the right to withdraw students who miss Test 2 without permission, since it will be assumed that these students have stopped participating in the course.
 (Exception: If a student has attempted the course two or more times before, then the student cannot be granted a "W" and must receive a grade for the course.)

-- B. Instructor-initiated withdrawal.
-If before the withdrawal deadline a student has been absent for one-eighth of the course or more, then the instructor reserves the right to withdraw that student from the course. - C. Withdrawal with a "W" after the deadline is not permitted.
+C. Withdrawal with a "W" after the deadline is not permitted.
 Instructors do not have the authority to report a "W" after the deadline published in the college catalog.
 However, if the withdrawal deadline has passed, and the student has extenuating circumstances which are preventing completion of the course, the student may make an appeal with the Office of Student Affairs.